 There is a music-related residential visit as part of this course which will help to further build your skills within the industry.

 All of our learners will be given support with their English and Maths skills where relevant to their main programme.
 Those students who have not yet achieved a grade 4 at GCSE in these subjects will continue to work towards these important qualifications at a level suited to them.
 Methods of Study include: Coursework, E-assessment, Portfolio of Evidence, Practical Demonstration/Assignment, Task-based Controlled Assessment Aural Examination, Multiple Choice Examination, Written Examination.

 Four GCSEs at Grade 4 or above, preferably including English or Maths; or a Level 1 Diploma at Merit Level.
 You will also be required to audition for this programme.

 After Your Course

-Level 3 Courses in a related subject.
 Students usually progress on to Level 3 Diplomas in Music, Performing Arts or Technical Theatre.
 Work experience opportunities as a musician, music technician or music journalist.